delwicheg-maker/Logbook/README.md

 > **Important:** This public version provides only partial access to the application.
 > The complete workflow is available exclusively on-site, where the QR Code and location verification enable all application features.

 📲 **[Open the Logbook WebApp](https://delwicheg-maker.github.io/Logbook/)**

 ---

+## 📬 Contact

+Would you like to discover the complete version of Logbook Digital or discuss the project?

+Feel free to contact me in French, English or … any other language:

+📧 **delwiche.g@gmail.com**

+🐙 **github.com/delwicheg**

+---